 3) There is a Big Demand

 Children who need foster parents in the UK number at nearly 83,000.
 At the least, 30,000 more children come into foster care every year and are in need of foster parents.
 As such, there tends to be many more foster children than there are homes and foster parents for them.
-The plain and simple demand for parents is one of the biggest reason to become a foster carer in 2018.
+The plain and simple demand for parents is one of the biggest reason to consider become a foster carer.

 4) Become a Foster Carer, Share a Home